 Hotel Bristol: 5-star hotel in a superb location on the Ringstrasse near the opera house, traditionally furnished and decorated.
 Single rooms are doubles for sole use.

 Tickets (first category) to 2 performances are included, costing c. £350.
-Tickets are confirmed in the Autumn.
+Tickets are subject to confirmation.

 Between 10 and 22 participants.